karimagnusson/kuzminki-zio/README.md

 ```

 #### Cache
-Cached query is built only once and the performance is the same as with a raw query.
+Cached query is built only once and the execution has the same performance a raw SQL query.
 ```scala
 val stm = sql
   .select(user)